survivejs/webpack-book/manuscript/developing/04_linting.md

 ### Connecting ESLint with Webpack

-You can make webpack emit ESLint messages for us by using [eslint-loader](https://www.npmjs.com/package/eslint-loader).
+You can make webpack emit ESLint messages by using [eslint-loader](https://www.npmjs.com/package/eslint-loader).
 As the first step execute

 ```bash
 npm install eslint-loader --save-dev